 Chimdomba is a village located under Magodi Chiefdom in Lundazi district.
 It is an extremely rural village, located about 60 kilometers in the bush from the town of Lundazi.
 The people in the community speak Chitumbuka.
-The Tumbuka people are a small tribe located in north Eastern Zambia and Northern Malawi with a population about 1 million.
+The Tumbuka people are a small tribe located in North-Eastern Zambia and Northern Malawi with a population of about 1 million.

 Being one of the largest communities, Chimdomba lacks any viable water source.
 Eastern Province is one of the driest in the country so there are no nearby lakes, streams, or rivers around the area.
 Water is mainly gathered from open wells, and boreholes.